-Pro-tip: A full-service ecommerce platform like FastSpring takes the work out of subscription billing.
+Pro-tip: A full-service ecommerce platform like FastSpring takes the work out of subscription management.
 From acquisition to activation through to renewal, FastSpring helps your company successfully manage the entire app subscription lifecycle.

 Other advantages of selling outside of the Google Play and Apple Store are:

 - Alternative distributors rarely charge an app listing fee.
 Third-party app stores can promote your product better as you have a better chance of getting featured as an app of the day or on other promotional offerings

 - Alternatives are more profitable than Google and Apple stores if app owners are offering localized apps that target specific countries